exercism/website-copy/pages/privacy.md

 Our approach to your privacy is very straightforward to understand.

-1. We do not collect more personal information than we need
+1. We do not collect more personal information than we need.
-2. We will not share any data you give us (e.g. your email address) with other third parties
+2. We will not share any valueable data you give us (e.g. your email address) with other third parties.
 3. We use tools like Google Analytics and Hotjar to understand how you use the site.
 The information from these tools is only used to make the site better.
 4. We try to give you as much control about what information you share.
 For instance, we offer facilities to have an anonymous handle/user name if you want, and we don't require you to create a public profile.